1ay1/loom/content/posts/your-framework-is-lying-to-you.md

 Where is it?

-- in your code?
+- your code
-- in middleware?
+- middleware
-- in framework internals?
+- framework internals
-- in configuration?
+- configuration

-You start digging.

-Not because the system is complex.

-But because it is hidden.
+You start digging, not because the system is complex, but because it is hidden.

 ### Performance

 Ask a simple question:

-"What does one request cost?"
+What does one request cost?

 Most systems cannot answer this.

 Because performance was not designed.

-It was discovered.
+It was observed.

 ### State